 Biologic reference products may also face competition as technological advances are made that may offer patients a more convenient form of administration or increased efficacy or as new products are introduced.
 As new products are approved that compete with the reference products to our biosimilar product candidates, sales of the reference products may be adversely impacted or rendered obsolete.
-If the market for the reference product s or product candidates, and the value of our product pipeline could be negatively impacted.
+If the market for the reference product is impacted, we may lose significant market share or experience limited market potential for our approved biosimilar products or product candidates, and the value of our product pipeline could be negatively impacted.
 As a result of the above factors, our business, prospects and financial condition could be harmed.